pokepark/PokemonRaidBot/README.md

 share-own
 ```

-#### Example: Allow the creator and the admins of the channel -100224466889 to create raid polls as well as sharing raid polls created by their own or others to the predefined chat list or any other chat
+*Allow the creator and the admins of the channel -100224466889 to create raid polls as well as sharing raid polls created by their own or others to the predefined chat list or any other chat*

 Access file for the creator: `access\creator-100224466889`